-The Alliance Manager will also oversee the evaluation of significant emerging opportunities in the OHSU Knight Cancer Institute and must be able to gain an understanding of the many different aspects of the opportunities under evaluation, including timelines, milestones, legal agreements, scientific, financial and operational aspects, so that appropriate parties can be identified to provide feedback that would fill gaps in the team\u2019s knowledge and expertise, thereby allowing the process to result in a complete, integrated evaluation.
+The Alliance Manager will also oversee the evaluation of significant emerging opportunities in the OHSU Knight Cancer Institute.
+The position will be responsible for acting as the project lead and project manager for large, multi-institutional, collaborative projects and ensuring that all stakeholders are appropriately updated and are able to provide ongoing feedback during the evaluation process.
+The Alliance Manager must be able to gain an understanding of many different aspects of the opportunities under evaluation, (timelines, milestones, legal agreements, scientific, financial and operational aspects,) so that appropriate parties can be identified to provide feedback that would fill gaps in the team\u2019s knowledge and expertise, resulting in a complete, integrated evaluation.

 As the state's only health and research university, OHSU brings together patient care, research, education of the next generation of health care providers and scientists and community service to improve the health and well-being of all Oregonians.The university is a conduit for learning for more than 2,800 students, providing training to interns, residents and fellows in postgraduate medical and research.
 It is the only place in Oregon that grants doctoral degrees in medicine, dentistry and nursing.
 OHSU cares for more than 251,000 patients each year from around the region and takes a leadership role in contributing to solutions involving the health of the state and the nation, such as health care access and transparency, ethics and workforce shortage.
 Beyond providing critical health care services, quality education and cutting-edge research, OHSU also is a key economic and social force in the Northwest.
 With an annual operating budget of $2.06 billion and more than 14,000 employees, OHSU is Portland?s largest employer.
 Its size contributes to its ability to provide... many services and community support activities not found anywhere else in Oregon.
 For more information visit http://www.ohsu.edu/xd/about/index.cfm